Make Ahead Refrigerator Cinnamon Rolls

 Instructions

-1. Pour 3/4 cup of warm water in a medium bowl.
-Sprinkle the yeast over the top and let it sit until it’s foamy, about five minutes or so.
-Add 2 tablespoons of sugar, salt, and 1/4 cup of melted butter and stir.
+1. Pour 3/4 cup of lukewarm water into a medium bowl.
+Sprinkle the yeast over the top and let it sit until it’s foamy for about five minutes.
+Add two tablespoons of sugar, salt, and 1/4 cup of melted butter and stir.
 Add the flour and stir until the dough comes together.
 It will be sticky.

-2. Butter the inside of another medium bowl.
-Transfer the dough to the buttered bowl and roll it around to lightly coat it in the butter.
-Cover it with a dish towel and place it in a warm area to rise.
-After about an hour it should be almost double it’s original size.
+2. Cover the bowl with a dish towel and place it in a warm area of the kitchen to rise.
+After about an hour, it should be almost double its original size.ย

 3. Sprinkle a tablespoon or so of flour on the counter.
-Knead the dough 10-12 times (adding flour if it sticks) until it’s smooth.
+Knead the dough 10-12 times (adding a little bit of flour if it sticks) until it’s smooth.
 Roll the dough out in a rectangle, approximately 12 inches.

-4. Brush the dough with half of the remaining melted butter (a couple tablespoons).
-Sprinkle the sugar and cinnamon over the top of the butter and brush to make an even layer.
-Starting at one end, gently roll the dough into a log.
-Slice the log in half, then in quarters, and finally in eighths.
+4. Brush the dough with the rest of the melted butter.
+Sprinkle the sugar and cinnamon on top of the butter.
+Starting at one long end, gently roll the dough into itself like a jelly roll.
+Slice the log into eight even-sized pieces.
+A serrated knife makes it easy to slice the log without squishing it.

-5. Place the rolls, cut side up, in a 9-inch cake pan.
-Brush the tops with the remaining melted butter.
-Bake at 350 degrees for 20-25 minutes.
+5. Place the rolls, cut side up, in a 9-inch round pan.
+Cover the pan with plastic wrap and refrigerate the rolls overnight for eight to twelve hours.

 Nutrition